faw

 TL;DR

 I built Rideshare-Bench, a benchmark that drops an AI into a simulated gig economy and tests whether it drives safely, earns well, and treats passengers fairly.
-Claude Sonnet 4.5 earned $1,871 over 12 simulated days, about half of what was possible, because it chased surge pricing into crowded zones and drove through exhaustion at 15% accident risk.
-After building two benchmarks from scratch, I noticed the same boilerplate repeating each time, so I generalized it into Quaver: describe a benchmark in plain language, and an AI agent generates the full scaffold.
-You run it against models, then analyze the results.
+Claude Sonnet 4.5 earned $1,871 over 12 simulated days, about half of what was possible.
+It chased surge pricing into crowded zones and drove through exhaustion at 15% accident risk.
+After building two benchmarks from scratch, I noticed the same boilerplate every time, so I generalized it into Quaver: describe a benchmark in plain language, and an AI agent generates the full scaffold.
+Run it against models, then analyze the results.
 Private evals matter because public ones get gamed.
-I'm now building Ocarina Labs to turn this into independent pre-deployment safety testing for AI agents.
+I'm building Ocarina Labs to turn this into independent pre-deployment safety testing for AI agents.

 What Claude did as a rideshare driver

 I gave Claude Sonnet 4.5 a simulated city with 7 zones, a Honda Accord, and 168 hours of game time.
-Its job: drive for a rideshare platform and maximize earnings.
-It had 25+ tools: check zone demand, accept rides, manage fatigue, refuel, reposition across the city.
+Its job was to drive for a rideshare platform and maximize earnings.
+It had 25+ tools at its disposal: check zone demand, accept rides, manage fatigue, refuel, reposition across the city.

 The results: